Grete L. Bibring: Life

-Life in Vienna
+Vienna

-Grete Bibring was born as Margarethe Lehner on January 11, 1899 in Vienna, Austria.
+Grete Bibring was born as Margarethe Lehner on January 11, 1899, in Vienna, Austria.
 She was the youngest child of factory owner Moriz Lehner and his wife Victoria Josefine Lehner, née Stengel.
 Her siblings were two older brothers, Ernst and Fritz, and a sister, Rosi.
 Her upbringing was amongst a wealthy Jewish family that often hosted dinner parties and imparted to her an appreciation for music, science, and art.
 She attended Akademisches Gymnasium (Humanistic Gymnasium for Girls) until 1918, when she graduated.
 During her time at school, she excelled at Greek and Latin and became familiar with the works of Sigmund Freud.
 After graduation, she began studying at the University of Vienna in the same year.
-During her studies she met Edward Bibring, a fellow medical student and dissection class partner, who she later married in December 1921.
+During her studies she met Edward Bibring, a fellow medical student and dissection class partner, whom she later married in December 1921.

 She graduated from the University of Vienna in 1924, going on to specialize in neurology and psychiatry.
 Alongside joining the Vienna Psychoanalytic Society, she also became one of the first students at the Vienna Training Institute in 1925.
 Bibring went on to work at a psychoanalytic clinic as a training analyst and instructor for some years, later becoming a member of the education committee of the Vienna Association in 1934.